kokkos/ProgrammingGuide/benchmarks.md

 ```

 When parallelizing the outer loop via OpenMP, C++17 standard parallel algorithms, or CUDA, the optimal layout depends on the hardware.
-On CPUs the compiler will vectorize the inner loop over `j` and thus a unit-stride access on the second dimension of `A` is optimal.
+On CPUs, the compiler will vectorize the inner loop over `j`; thus, unit-stride access on the second dimension of `A` is optimal.
-On GPUs no implicit auto-parallelization happens and thus the first dimension must be accessed with a unit stride.
+On GPUs, no implicit auto-parallelization happens, so unit-stride access on the first dimension is optimal.
-Being able to make this layout change in the type means that the algorithm can be generic over different architectures.
+Being able to make this layout change in the type of `A`, without actually changing the algorithm, means that the algorithm can be generic over different architectures.

 Results: Compiler Comparison